-You can expect to receive your test score approximately three to four weeks after writing the test.
-There is no pass or fail outcome for the LSAT: the test is scored in a range from 120 to 180, with 180 being the highest possible score.
-Your LSAT score is based on the number of questions that you answered correctly; there are no deductions for incorrect answers.
+You can expect to receive your test score approximately two to three weeks after writing the test.
+The LSAC publishes a score release date for every sitting of the exam, so you will know well in advance when you can expect your score.
+There is no pass or fail outcome for the LSAT.
+Instead, the test is scored on a scale ranging from 120 to 180, with 180 being the highest possible score.
+Your score is calculated based on the number of questions answered correctly; there are no penalties for incorrect answers.
 Therefore, be sure to answer all questions, and take your best guess if you find yourself running out of time.
 All questions are weighted the same.
 If you do not get your ideal score after the first attempt, you can always rewrite the test.
 However, keep in mind that law schools will have access to your complete test record and not just your highest score.